ArcticEcho/DRG-Mods/Gameplay/Balanced/README.md

 **Description:**
 WARNING: ALL THE NEW OCs THE MOD ADDS SHOULD BE OBTAINED THE WAY YOU USE(D) TO OBTAIN VANILLA ONES - VIA FORGING!
+Designed to be used with M1K Done Properly mod.
 **M1K OCs:**
 - Butter-Knife Ammo:
 ```diff